Open-Cascade-SAS/OCCT/dox/tutorial/tutorial.md

 @subsection OCCT_TUTORIAL_SUB3_1 Prism the Profile

 To compute the main body of the bottle, you need to create a solid shape.
-The simplest way is to use the previously created profile and to sweep it along a direction.
+The simplest way is to use the previously created profile and sweep it along a direction.
 The *Prism* functionality of Open CASCADE Technology is the most appropriate for that task.
 It accepts a shape and a direction as input and generates a new shape according to the following rules:

 | Shape  | Generates          |
 | :----- | :----------------- |